tfennelly/jenkins-js-samples/step-06-handlebars-templates/README.md

-With this model, we change from the "traditional" pure server-side content rendering approach of Jenkins (in `.jelly` files), to an approach where just the bare minimum content is rendered server-side, and the reset of the content is rendered on the client-side e.g. the client-side makes a REST API call to get some data from the server and then applies a template to that data to produce hte view content.
+With this model, we change from the "traditional" pure server-side content rendering approach of Jenkins (in `.jelly` files), to an approach where just the bare minimum content is rendered server-side, and the reset of the content is rendered on the client-side e.g. the client-side makes a REST API call to get some data from the server and then applies a template to that data to produce the view content.
 This approach is fundamental to creating a more dynamic/slick user experience (Vs full page reloading etc).

 <p>